The consent form was signed. The patient didn't understand a word of it.

 Nearly 9 in 10 adults have difficulty using everyday health information.
 Language barriers, cultural differences, and health literacy gaps don't just reduce care quality - they create legal liability under Title VI and Section 1557.
 EZBunny's course covers the CLAS Standards, language access requirements, and practical strategies that improve outcomes for every patient.

-Start 14-day free trialCLAS Standards, Title VI, and Section 1557 require culturally and linguistically appropriate services.
+Start your free trialCLAS Standards, Title VI, and Section 1557 require culturally and linguistically appropriate services.
 Some states require cultural competency CE for licensed providers.

 Course Details